sahil1476/Swift-Project-/README.md

 You can see sample images of the app, what it looks like after running this code in xcode edito in my Sample Images folder [https://github.com/sahil1476/Swift-Project-/tree/main/sample%20images]

 # # # # # # # # # # #
-to run this project you need to make uicomponent present in xcode to the variable declared in my code . type of component must be same like button must be connected with the type UiButton etc,.
+to run this project you need to make connection of variable declared in my code with uicomponent present in xcode  . type of component must be same like button must be connected with the type UiButton etc,.

 # # # # # # # # # # #